Australia says missing Malaysia plane not where 'pings' heard

 "Both the CTBTO and institutions from our 183 Member States ... have analyzed all relevant International Monitoring System data - infrasound, seismic and hydroacoustic - without finding any signal that could point to the fate of MH370," a spokesman from CTBTO said in an emailed response.

-(Additional reporting by Swati Pandey in SYDNEY and Megha Rajagopalan and Li Hui in BEIJING; Editing by Raju Gopalakrishnan and Nick Macfie)
+(Additional reporting by Swati Pandey in SYDNEY; Editing by Paul Tait and Raju Gopalakrishnan)